0xPoly/Strongbox/README.md

 ★ Practical security: Lock feature allows you to instantly close down app to prevent access to recorded videos

-★ Export features: Strongbox allows streaming videos directly to your computer to avoid storing unencrypted footage on your memory cards.
+★ Export safety: Strongbox allows streaming videos directly to your computer to avoid storing unencrypted footage on your memory cards.

 Threat Model
 ------------